The Pole Studio Beginner Level Instructor Training Distance Course

 Trainee instructors will study the fundamentals of Beginner Level teaching.
 This includes how to progress students safely from novice Beginner, to Beginner Level 1 and upwards to Beginner Level 2.
 The Pole Studio’s teaching structure and methodology is used to deliver Beginner Level class plans.
 Trainee instructors will learn how to create their own class plans, as well as create routines.

 Once you have successfully completed The Pole Studio Beginner Level Instructor Training Programme, you will feel confident and ready to commence teaching Beginner Level classes under supervision from an experienced pole fitness instructor.
-You can also progress onward to study The Pole Studio Intermediate Level Instructor Training Programme and have the option to join The Pole Studio Instructor Affiliate Programme.
+You can also progress onward to study The Pole Studio Intermediate Level Instructor Training Programme.

 The Pole Studio thoroughly recommends that all instructors undergo a substantial amount of supervised training with an experienced pole fitness instructor before teaching alone.